-Extruders
+About the Extruders

-The Bobcat Machine has Six (6) extruders that feed the Tempering rolls (Embossing unit).
+The NAIB Line 5 machine has six Extruders that feed the Tempering Roll on the Embossing Carriage.
 Each Extruder has a screw for melting the pellets to create the extrudate: one ø50 mm, two ø65 mm, one ø75 mm, one ø90 mm, and one ø115 mm.